-- \triangleright 1 byte unsigned: 0 255. - ➤ 1 byte signed: -128 127. - ➤ 2 bytes unsigned: 0 65535. - > 2 bytes signed: -32768 32767. - Minimum Value: sets which value from the available range will be the minimum value permitted by the control. - Maximum Value: sets which value from the available range will be the maximum value permitted by the control. - Short Increment: sets the increase or decrease to be applied to the current value on every short press over the increase or decrease buttons, respectively (i.e., the smaller the increment, the more presses will be required). - ▶ Long Increment: sets the increase or decrease to be applied to the current value on every long press over the increase or decrease buttons, respectively (i.e., the smaller the increment, the more presses will be required). - ♣ Link the control with a box in the display: sets the area of the display where to show the indicator of this control, i.e., the current numeric value.
-See section 2.4 for details. - ▶ LED lighting: analogous to the homonymous parameter for the previous functions (see above).
+- \triangleright 1 byte unsigned: 0 255.

+- ➤ 1 byte signed: -128 127.

+- ➤ 2 bytes unsigned: 0 65535.

+- 2 bytes signed: -32768 32767.

+- Minimum Value: sets which value from the available range will be the minimum value permitted by the control.

+- Maximum Value: sets which value from the available range will be the maximum value permitted by the control. - Increment on Short Press: sets the increase or decrease to be applied to the current value on every short press over the increase or decrease buttons, respectively (i.e., the smaller the increment, the more presses will be required). - Increment on Long Press: sets the increase or decrease to be applied to the current value on every long press over the increase or decrease buttons, respectively (i.e., the smaller the increment, the more presses will be required). - ▶ Link the control with a box in the display: sets the area of the display where to show the indicator of this control, i.e., the current numeric value.
+See section 2.4 for details. - ▶ LED illumination control: analogous to the homonymous parameter for the previous functions (see above).
 In this case, the only options are "Regular" and "Dedicated Object".